 beachfront residents claim have become a favoured

 spot for adult men to pick up young boys for sexual favours.
-Teen sex worker sells her body for R10 a
+Poverty, drugs

 are selling sex in Central in exchange for accommodation, drugs and